Back to all articles

 Non-stimulants

-Non-stimulant ADHD medications, like atomoxetine, stop norepinephrine from being reabsorbed in the brain, making more of it available.
+Non-stimulant ADHD medications stop norepinephrine from being reabsorbed in the brain, making more of it available.
 Guanfacine and clonidine affect receptors that help with attention and impulse control, though they work differently from stimulants.
 Non-stimulants have a slower onset, often taking several weeks to show full benefits [1][2][4].

 Potential side effects